LC Series—Understanding the Letter of Credit Process: What Every Exporter Needs to Know

 - Dangers Of Not Embracing The LC Process And Negotiating From Strength

 Richard “Chip” Thomas, General Manager, American Export Training Institute, West Chester, PA

-Mr. Thomas’ interest in international affairs and cultures began in high school where he had the opportunity to finish his junior and senior years at a private school in Zimbabwe, Africa.
+Chip’s interest in international affairs and cultures began in high school where he had the opportunity to finish his junior and senior years at a private school in Zimbabwe, Africa.
 He finished his B.A. from So.
 Illinois University in 1969, majoring in economics and history, and completed a master’s degree in 1975 from the Thunderbird Graduate School of International Management.
-After his undergraduate degree, Mr. Thomas spent two and a half years working in Colombia, S.A. with the Peace Corps, followed by another two years in Colombia with the U.S. Information Agency (USIA).
+After his undergraduate degree, Chip spent two and a half years working in Colombia, S.A., with the Peace Corps, followed by another two years in Colombia with the U.S. Information Agency (USIA).

-Upon returning to the U.S. and completing his graduate studies, Mr. Thomas entered a 22-year career in international banking, specializing in international trade and finance.
-This work led to extensive international travel, with a 2-year assignment working and living in Mexico.
+Upon returning to the U.S. and completing his graduate studies, he entered a 22-year career in international banking, specializing in international trade and finance.
+This work led to extensive international travel, with a two-year assignment working and living in Mexico.
+Chip speaks fluent Spanish.